roukydesbois/raspberry_fan_controller/README.md

 # Raspberry fan controller
 Simple python script for control speed of a pwm cooling fan.

-Tested with a KDB0605HB laptop cooler on a Raspbery Pi 4, Ubuntu server 19.10.
+Tested with a KDB0605HB laptop cooler on a Raspbery Pi 4, Ubuntu server 19.10 64bit, 20.04 64bit; Raspberry Pi OS

 ### Dependencies: